Types and Values¶

 // ⏸️

-is a declared sub-type of both A
+In that, C is a declared sub-type of both A and B, so it's a

-sub-type of A & B
+sub-type of A & B.

 (Union and intersection types are actually more general.

-is an expressible type as is (A | Null) & D
+A | Bubble is an expressible type as is (A?) & D, so

 this diagram does not imply that all union/intersection types fit

 neatly in a region on one side of nominal types.
-Void
+Void has

-contraints here, however.
-Void | Bubble
+constraints here, however.
+Void | Bubble makes sense, but

-A | Void
+A | Void doesn't.)

 In the middle are NominalTypes.
 These are types declared with a name and parameters.
 NominalTypes include all these: